CodeDefenders/CodeDefenders/README.md

 ```

 ### Set up Code Defenders admin users
-Code Defenders relies on the Tomcat authentication system to identify admin users, who can access protected pages).
+Code Defenders relies on the Tomcat authentication system to identify admin users, who can access protected pages and customize Code Defenders settings.
 Access control is enforced through Tomcat using Basic Authentication in the browser.
 Adding a tomcat admin can be done by applying the `manager-gui` role to a user.

 ```xml
 <role rolename="manager-gui"/>
 <user username="<MY_ADMIN_USER>" password="<MY_ADMIN_PWD>" roles="manager-gui"/>
 ```

+All the configuration and privileged features are accessible under the `admin` page.
+Configurations are organized in three groups:

+* Game management.
+This allows admin users to create bulk games for an entire class, distribute students among the games, and assign roles to students.
+* User management.
+This allows admin users to check and update users settings, and forcefully reset passwords.
+* System settings.
+This allows admin users to customize the technical aspects of Code Defenders and include several advanced settings.

 ## Build and Deployment